docwhat/iated/README.md

 ## License

-IATed is licensed under the
+Iated is licensed under the
 [MIT License](http://www.opensource.org/licenses/mit-license.php).
 A
 `LICENSE` file should have been included with this code.